hiamlexi/Hand-gesture-controlled-mini-car-MQTT-ARDUINO-C--Android-Studio/README.md

 The link to the video demo is [here](https://www.youtube.com/watch?v=LsxHzzjNhcY&ab_channel=Team7).

-Other videos of the car's progression and testing can be found in [Car Progression](https://git.chalmers.se/courses/dit113/2023/group-7/group7main/-/wikis/Physical%20car%20Progression).
+# Other videos of the car's progression and testing can be found in [HERE](https://drive.google.com/drive/folders/1_2FeddrrEDnh4p-JbIEDVTgufPtViy9P?usp=sharing)

 ## Controls